pchemguy/spec-kit/templates/capabilities/capabilities.md

 If validation fails:

-- remove or revise any capability that is not supported by capability signals;
+- remove or revise any capability that is not grounded in capability signals;
 - associate unmapped capability signals with the most appropriate existing capability when this preserves cohesion;
 - introduce a new capability only when an unmapped signal represents a distinct user-recognizable capability that cannot be coherently absorbed;
 - update stale or inconsistent signal associations to match the revised capability definition and scope.